PapyRGB/Griffith-Group-Project/tests/model_evaluation/results.md

 ## Question 5: What is the Wi-Fi password on campus?

 **RAG Answer:**
-The provided context does not specify the Wi-Fi password for the campus.
-However, it mentions that Griffith College uses the Eduroam Wi-Fi network.
-For instructions on how to connect to the Eduroam Wi-Fi network, including any required credentials, you can visit griffith.ie/it or see the "Eduroam WiFi network and how to connect to it automatically" section on the student handbook for more details.
+I'm sorry, I do not have enough information to answer that question based on the provided documents.

 **Evaluation (automatic):**
-**Rating: "Partially Correct"**
+### Rating: Incorrect
-The student correctly identifies that the Eduroam Wi-Fi network is used and refers to the correct sources for further information.
-However, the student does not explicitly state the Wi-Fi password, which is indirectly mentioned as the user's date of birth in the context.
+Reason: The context provided does mention the need for a password to access the Eduroam Wi-Fi network but states that the student's username and password will be required to connect, which are typically the student’s email and date of birth but does not explicitly state the Wi-Fi password.

 **Human Evaluation**
 _Keep one of the following:_